 Have Environmental Awareness When Operating a Food Truck with Fryers

-When operating a food truck with fryers, it is recommended that you have a high level of environmental awareness.
+When operating a food truck with fryers, you must demonstrate that you have a high level of environmental awareness.
 It’s crucial when working with boiling oil since it prevents injury to coworkers and others.
 For example, you could slip on the floor and fall onto hot objects or be exposed to more flames, splashing oil or steam.

 Carrying hot foods or beverages in confined areas is also perilous.
 When you’re moving behind someone or managing hot items, make it a practice to be vocal about your location in relation to others.
 To adopt proper safety procedures for commercial fryers, workers need to be aware of their surroundings and work with precaution.